Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

 Another central issue in thermodynamics is how much work can be extracted from a given system.
 Planck's principle, which is a form of the second law of thermodynamics, expresses a no-go property on work extraction. \emph{Passivity}~\cite{puszPassiveStatesKMS1978,lenardThermodynamicalProofGibbs1978,skrzypczykPassivityCompletePassivity2015}, which states that energy cannot be decreased by any unitary operation, was proposed as the quantum counterpart of Planck's principle.
 It is known~\cite{puszPassiveStatesKMS1978,lenardThermodynamicalProofGibbs1978} that the Gibbs state is passive, while pure states other than the ground state are not.
-Since the ETH states that energy eigenstates are in thermal equilibrium, it is natural to ask how the ETH, which can be verified through observables, can be connected with the notion of thermal equilibrium in the sense of passivity.
-The crucial observation here is that the original idea of passivity assumed that we can perform any unitary operation on the system, which requires unrealistic Hamiltonians involving nonlocal and $O(N)$-body interactions for $N\ (\gg1)$-particle systems.
-Passivity in many-body systems under realistic constraints on operations and its connection with thermal equilibrium of observables remains to be clarified.
+Since the ETH states that energy eigenstates are locally in thermal equilibrium, it is natural to ask how the ETH, which can be verified through observables, can be connected with the notion of thermal equilibrium in the sense of passivity.
+A crucial observation here is that the original idea of passivity assumed that we can perform any unitary operation on the system, which requires unrealistic Hamiltonians involving nonlocal and $O(N)$-body interactions for $N\ (\gg1)$-particle systems.
+Passivity in many-body systems under realistic constraints on operations and its connection with thermal equilibrium of observables remain to be clarified.
 A closely related yet not fully explored subject concerns information thermodynamics, according to which feedback control allows one to extract an extra free energy beyond the conventional second law from a system in contact with a heat bath~\cite{sagawaSecondLawThermodynamics2008,sagawaMinimalEnergyCost2009,sagawaErratumMinimalEnergy2011}.
-Whether or not a similar work extraction can be made from an isolated quantum system deserves further study for a deeper understanding of the connection between information and quantum thermodynamics.
+Whether or not a similar work extraction can be made for a quantum system that is isolated from heat baths and dissipation deserves further study for a deeper understanding of the connection between information and quantum thermodynamics.